Right to Information Act, 2005: Controversies

-Attacks on RTI activists and protection suggestions
+Attacks on RTI activists

 Commonwealth Human Rights Initiative (CHRI) data points to over 310 cases across India where people were either attacked, physically or mentally harassed or had their property damaged because of the information they sought under RTI.
 The data throws up over 50 alleged murders and two suicides that were directly linked with RTI applications filed.
 R.T.I.
 Act 2005 applies to both central as well as state governments.
 It also covers the acts and functionaries of the public authorities.
 These incidents have also served as an inspiration for the 2008 Hindi feature film Halla Bol.

 There is a consensus felt that there is a need to amend the RTI Act to provide for the protection of those seeking information under the Act.
 The Asian Centre for Human Rights recommends that a separate chapter, "Protection of those seeking information under the (RTI) Act", be inserted into the Act.